-Local Bank Notes
+Historic Local Bank Notes

-In 1913 with the creation or the Federal Reserve Act, local bank money was replaced by the federal dollar issued by a coalition or private banks that make up the Federal Reserve banking system.
-The International Independence Institute, under the leadership of Ralph Borsodi and Schumacher Center founding President, Robert Swann, issued a "Constant" in Exeter, New Hampshire in 1972 in cooperation with an Exeter bank.
+In 1913 with the creation of the Federal Reserve Act, local bank money was replaced by the federal dollar issued by a coalition or private banks that make up the Federal Reserve banking system.
+The International Independence Institute, under the leadership of Ralph Borsodi and Schumacher Center founding President, Robert Swann, issued a “Constant” in Exeter, New Hampshire in 1972 in cooperation with an Exeter bank.
 The Constant circulated for a year in Exeter stores as a demonstration that local bank notes, working with the not-for-profit sector, remain a contemporary option for local exchange.

 Read Ralph Borsodi’s “Inflation and The Coming Keynesian Catastrophe: The Story of the Exeter Experiments With Constants” to learn more about the “Constant”.